tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 There are two key drawbacks to only doing implementation/execution work:

-Firstly - notice how the blue line shoots up a few months into the project?
-When you're only working on the execution/implementation you get called into the project too late - the strategy is already set.
+Firstly - notice how the blue line shoots up a few months into the project? **When you're only working on the execution/implementation you get called into the project too late** - the strategy is already set.

-Secondly - notice how at some point in the future, when the client either pauses, reviews or changes their strategy, the project unexpectedly ends?
+Secondly - notice how **at some point in the future, the client either pauses, reviews or changes their strategy and the project unexpectedly ends**?
 This can seem like it "comes out of nowhere" if you're only doing the execution work and not aware of the wider context.

 ## So what does stewardship work look like?